-We offer a variety of survivorship and support services to help patients cope with the emotional and practical aspects of their transplants and guide them on the path to recovery.
+We offer a variety of survivorship and support services to help you cope with the emotional and practical aspects of your transplant and guide you on the path to recovery.

-As vital members of their care team, patients need to know what to expect and how to be an active participant in their care.
-From the initial phase of the transplant process to their gradual return to a normal routine after transplant, being informed reduces anxiety and provides a sense of control and hope.
+As a vital member of your care team, you need to know what to expect and how to be an active participant in your care.
+From the initial phase of the transplant process to your gradual return to a normal routine after transplant, being informed reduces anxiety and provides a sense of control and hope.

-We provide patients and their families with a variety of educational options tailored to individual learning styles.
-Educational opportunities are delivered through one-on-one teaching by coordinators, physicians, financial liaisons, social workers, pharmacists and nursing staff, as well as through videos and written educational information.
+We provide you and your family with a variety of educational options tailored to individual learning styles.
+Educational opportunities are delivered through one-on-one teaching by transplant coordinators, physicians, financial liaisons, social workers, pharmacists and nursing staff, as well as through videos and written educational information.

-Through decades of treating patients undergoing blood and marrow transplants and answering questions from patients’ concerned families, we understand what patients and loved ones most want and need to know.
-Patients and their families have access to our series of expanded educational material that covers:
+Through decades of treating patients undergoing blood and marrow transplants and treatment with cellular therapies and from answering questions from patients’ concerned families, we understand what you and your loved ones most want and need to know.
+You and your family have access to our series of expanded educational material that covers:

 - How to Prepare for a Transplant

 We’ve also compiled some items you need to consider here.

 Should I Participate in a Clinical Trial?

 You may have the option of participating in a clinical trial as a treatment for your disease.
 Clinical trials answer specific research questions to find better ways to prevent, diagnose, treat and support people with diseases like yours.
 During your consultation, your physician will let you know if you are eligible for any studies at our institution.
 Learn more.